An Extensive Analysis of the Singing Voice Conversion Challenge 2025 Evaluation Results: Introduction

 \section{Introduction}

-Voice conversion (VC) \cite{vc-intro}, the task known as to convert one kind of speech to another without changing the linguistic contents, has undergone rapid changes recently.
+Voice conversion (VC) \cite{vc-intro}, the task of converting one kind of speech to another without changing the linguistic contents, has undergone rapid changes recently.
 This technology has several use cases in the form of entertainment and medical solutions.
 These use cases range from real-time voice conversion, singing voice conversion, accent conversion, to pathological speech enhancement.
-Regardless of the wide variety of use cases, the underlying technology of state-of-the-art architectures are almost shared with each other, which either use a parallel sequence-to-sequence \cite{vtn_journal} or recognition-synthesis \cite{s3prl-vc-journal} framework.
-With this in mind, a benchmarking solution was in need to find the most effective solutions among several methods \cite{vc-intro, vtn_journal, s3prl-vc-journal}.
+Regardless of the wide variety of use cases, the underlying technology of state-of-the-art architectures is almost shared with each other, which either use a parallel sequence-to-sequence \cite{vtn_journal} or recognition-synthesis \cite{s3prl-vc-journal} framework.
+With this in mind, a benchmarking solution was needed to find the most effective solutions among several methods \cite{vc-intro, vtn_journal, s3prl-vc-journal}.

 The Voice Conversion Challenge (VCC) series was launched in 2016 \cite{vcc2016} with the goal of comparing several VC approaches in a controlled task setting, with a dedicated database and large-scale evaluation.
 This was then expanded to more difficult settings such as non-parallel conversion and cross-lingual VC in VCC 2018 \cite{vcc2018} and VCC 2020 \cite{vcc2020}, respectively.
 Finally, VCC 2020 showed that top systems could already synthesize at a naturalness and similarity score similar to ground-truth recordings.